MichielvNederpelt/TMD-ASSIGN-2/README.md

 - Children of token:
 In order to identify which possible arguments a token and possible predicate takes, we want to add children as a lexical feature.
 By using SpaCy, we labeled all possible children of a token, and added this to the dataset.

-- Head of token:
+- distance to predicate (in our dataset called head):
-In order to identify which possible predicate a token has, we want to add the tokens head as a lexical feature.
-By using SpaCy, we labeled all possible heads of a token, and added this to the dataset.
+In order to identify the distance from the predicate a token has.
+The system could pick up possible patterns showing that certain arguments are closer to the predicate compared to others.

 - Named entity labels:
 Labeling named entities can help to identify a role of a token such as person or organization.
 This information can help to identify easily is something is a specific argument, since arguments can denote an agent, or patient or location (Gübür, 2021).